The names

 Graham,

-of Trenton and Elizabeth was the architect and/or builder of several
+Charles of Trenton and Elizabeth was the architect and/or builder of several

-Apparently he later worked with his son as Graham & Son.
-He was
+mid-century churches in the state.
+He later worked with his son as Graham & Son, building townhouses

-initially contracted to do the plans for the Presbyterian church in
+plans for the Presbyterian church

-Ewing, but that fell through
+Ewing, but that fell through.

 Brook, Congregational Freehold,